IllDepence/vimconfig/README.md

 ## makefile targets

-* `make setup` - copy vim/neovim config from your home directory to this repo
+* `make load` - copy vim/neovim config from your home directory to this repo
 * `make install` - copy the config to home directory
 * `make clean` - reset config in repo to last commit